Trusted WordPress tutorials, when you need them most.

 How to Password Protect Your WordPress Forms

 Normally, when you add a form to your website, it is visible to all users who can see that page.
-If you want to protect a WordPress form and limit its access to only certain people, then you may need to password protect that particular form.
+This is great for contact us forms or email subscription forms where you’d want everyone to access them.

-In this article, we’ll explain step by step how to easily password protect your WordPress forms.
+In this article, we’ll explain step by step how to easily password-protect your WordPress forms.

 Password protecting a WordPress form